microsounds/kagami/readme.md

 # Installation
 **kagami** is a single shell script, you can keep it with your webpages at the document root, or you can install it to your path by running `make install`.
+On installation, if you have `pandoc` installed, this document will be available as a manpage accessible via `man kagami`.

 The default install location is `/usr/local`, you can change this with `make install PREFIX=$HOME/.local`